baidyprod/AI-helper-test-task/readme.md

    streamlit run main.py
    ```
 4. To stop the app, press Control+C in the current terminal window
+5. To restart the app, just run the last command, because the cloud db is already initialised!

 That's it!
 Have fun :)